On the Radar

 The FASB continues to develop accounting standards with revenue

-- The accounting framework of IAS 20 for government should be leveraged.
-However, targeted improvements to the guidance, including refinements to its scope and the recognition threshold, should be made.
+The accounting framework of IAS 20 for government grants would be leveraged.
+However, targeted improvements to the leveraged guidance, including refinements to its scope and the recognition threshold, would be made.

-- The disclosure requirements of ASC 832 should apply to government grants within the scope of the project.
+The disclosure requirements of ASC 832 would apply to government grants within the scope of the FASB’s project on the topic.

-- Specific guidance should be provided on whether and, if so, how to recognize and measure grant-related liabilities in a business combination.
+Specific guidance would be provided on whether and, if so, how to recognize and measure grant-related liabilities in a business combination.

 Stakeholders should monitor the FASB’s Web